-1. Where to apply for planning permission
+How to apply for planning permission

-You’ll need permission for significant extension and remodelling projects, and you can apply either through your local authority or online through the Planning Portal (see planningportal.co.uk).
+To apply for planning permission, you can go either through your local authority or online through the government's planning portal (opens in new tab)).
 Anyone can apply for planning permission but in most cases it’s either the homeowner or a designer who will manage the application.

 This is, in many ways, ‘planning permission-lite’, requiring the submission of a sketched scheme, forms and written documents to outline your intentions.

 Your pre-application advice will highlight any special reports that you may need to compile, such as an ecological survey.
-However, in the majority of cases, you will have to submit an application form, an ownership certificate, a location plan, before and after elevations, and floorplans.
+However, in the majority of cases, you will have to submit a planning application form, an ownership certificate, a location plan, before and after elevations, and floorplans.

-Tips for application success
+Tips for planning application success

 - Study local policies before you draw up your scheme.
 Most clearly specify what the planners look for in terms of size, scale and materials.